kirstencurrie/cf_instacart/README.md

     - What differences can you find in ordering habits of different customer profiles?

 ## Data
+The dataset is comprised of the following information:

+  - Products
+  - Orders
+  - Customers

-The Instacart Online Grocery Shopping Dataset 2017”, Accessed from [www.instacart.com/datasets/grocery-shopping-2017] via Kaggle on 1.9.25
+The data sets can be located here: "The Instacart Online Grocery Shopping Dataset 2017”, Accessed originally from [www.instacart.com/datasets/grocery-shopping-2017] via Kaggle on 1.9.25

 ## Tools